PaolaDMadd-Pro/UnitTest_Exercises/README.md

 ```

-in the `unitTest project`we recreate the same structure as the app project (in our case, adding the mocking folder)
+in the `unitTest project`we recreate the same structure as the app project for consistency.
+In Mosh project we have a folder called "Mocking" so we create a class `videoServiceTests.cs` in it.
-we also create a class `videoServiceTests` here we will implement a mock function as follows:
+Here we will implement a mock function as follows:

 ```
     [TestFixture]